olliethomas/thesis/content/10_annual_review/2021/structure.md

 In this definition of fairness, I ask if the decision would have been affected if the individual had a different value for their protected attribute (i.e. they had been born of a different race or gender).
 To 'properly' perform counterfactual modeling requires access to a data-generation procedure called a Structural Causal Model.
-As these are difficult to obtain, I make use of the excellect performance that models such as StarGAN {cite}`ChoChoKimHaKimCho18` and Cycle-Gan {cite}`ZhuParIsoEfr17` achieve in unsupervised image-to-image domain translation, where domains include, gender, hair colour, race, or other visible differences.
+As these are difficult to obtain, I make use of the excellent performance that models such as StarGAN {cite}`ChoChoKimHaKimCho18` and Cycle-Gan {cite}`ZhuParIsoEfr17` achieve in unsupervised image-to-image domain translation, where domains include, gender, hair colour, race, or other visible differences.

-In this work I make use of fair representations which, in the laguage of the above models, encourages invariance to a specific domain using additional data as opposed to inferring this from a large amount of data.
+In this work I make use of fair representations which, in the language of the above models, encourages invariance to a specific domain using additional data as opposed to inferring this from a large amount of data.
 Because of this additional data, fewer samples are required to produce a similar result.